Tutorial: Create Your First Design¶

 - Adding new components

-- Running the design again (
+- Running the design again (Ctrl+Enter)

-) - Checking the updated schematic and BOM
+- Checking the updated schematic and BOM

 JITX handles component selection from your preferred suppliers whenever you update the design.